 In addition to that, there is significant ambiguity regarding data ownership regulation with electronic devices.

-All these factors make the data highly susceptible to cybercriminals who can hack into the system and compromise Personal Health Information (PHI) of both patients as well as doctors.
+All these factors make the data highly susceptible to cybercriminals who can hack into the system and compromise the Personal Health Information (PHI) of both patients as well as doctors.

-The reason for this hindrance is that device manufacturers haven’t reached a consensus regarding communication protocols and standard.
+Integration of multiple devices also causes hindrances in the implementation of IoT in the healthcare sector.
+The reason for this hindrance is that device manufacturers haven’t reached a consensus regarding communication protocols and standards.

 This non-uniformity of the connected device’s protocols slows down the whole process and reduces the scope of scalability of IoT in healthcare.

-Data overload & accuracy
+Data Overload & Accuracy

+As discussed earlier, data aggregation is difficult due to the use of different communication protocols & standards.
 However, IoT devices still record a ton of data.
 The data collected by IoT devices are utilized to gain vital insights.

 Moreover, this concern is rising as more devices are connected which record more and more data.